zfcampus/zf-console/README.md

 Creating an application
 -----------------------

-Console applications written with `zf-deploy` consist of:
+Console applications written with `zf-console` consist of:

 - Defining console routes
 - Mapping route names to PHP callables